 Playing a leadership role

-Tesco are now playing a leadership role in bringing the problem of climate change to the attention of its suppliers, customers and competitors around the world.
-This year, Tesco raised the bar once again, setting ambitious new targets, developing new collaborations and finding ways to engage consumers to help them switch to low-carbon lives.
+Tesco are now playing a leadership role in bringing the problem of climate change to the attention of its suppliers, customers and competitors around the world, setting ambitious targets, and developing new collaborations to help cut carbon through its supply chain.